 If the functionality of your store was extended with the help of Magento 1 extensions, you will need to discuss with your development team which extensions you’d like to migrate to a Magento 2 store.

-Good news is that there are lots of extensions analogues on Magento 2.
-Some might still be missing, but usually those are only very specified domain extensions and in this case developers can create those for your Magento 2 store from scratch (but this goes as a separate cost item).
+The good news is that there are lots of analogue extensions on Magento 2.
+While some might not be available, they’re usually those with very specified domain extensions, in which case developers can create those for your Magento 2 store from scratch (but this existsas a separate cost item).

 If we talk about custom extensions – the process is the same as with any customized elements – your development team will have to re-create them from scratch, due to differences in technological stacks of Magento 1 and Magento 2.

 Now we’ve reached the most significant part of the overall process – migrating your precious data.
 As in any development work there are several ways to do it.
 Below we will show some of the options available.
-Please note that regardless on what option you choose, you need to install all the modules before the data migration as they add attributes to the data.
+Please note that regardless of which option you choose, you need to install all the modules before the data migration as they add attributes to the data.

 Magento Data Migration Tool

-Data Migration Tool the official migration tool from Magento company was created to mitigate all the risks of replatforming.
+Data Migration Tool the official migration tool from Magento was created to mitigate all the risks of replatforming.
 At the moment it is the best possible solution for developers who transfer databases from Magento 1 to Magento 2.
-It has separated steps, issue logging, mapping and many other features that come in handy for this сrucial and tricky process.
-If you have experienced development team – they would go for this tool with probability of 99% to implement the migration.
+It has separated steps, issue logging, mapping, and many other features that come in handy for this сrucial and tricky process.
+If you have an experienced development team they should consider this tool which should aid in about 99% of the migration.
 The solution comes with 2 IFs:

 - If your Magento 1 store default entities include any custom attributes especially if we talk about complex functionality such as configurable or bundle products, your development team will have to customize the migration tool which will take additional time.